clairesarraille/airbnb_price_prediction/README.md

 # Results:
 ### Discussion:
 - I was able to reduce the distance between my predicted results and the real price (RMSE) with each successive model.
 I was also able to increase how much variability in my target value is explained by my data (R2).
 However, my results are still sub-par.
 My final R-Squared value of .38 means that 62% of the variation in price is explained by data that is NOT in my dataset.
 Only 32% of the variability in price is explained by my available data.
 - I won't discount the success of seeing that Ridge Regression performed a bit better than Lasso Regression - R2 was improved by about 3%, and error was reduced by about 1%.
-My final model improved from Lasso Regression by 8% for R2 value and there was a 4% reduction in the RMSE value.
+My final model, tuned via GridSearchCV, improved from Lasso Regression by 8% for R2 value and there was a 4% reduction in the RMSE value.

 ## Results from each Model Iteration:
 - Lasso Regression: